asyncPranav/Obsidian/Java notes/17 - Packages.md

 - `-d .` → `-d` (destination) followed by `.` (current directory).
 - `Hello.java` → The Java source file to be compiled.

+### **How it Works:**

+1. When you compile a Java file that belongs to a package, the `-d` option ensures that the package directory structure is created automatically.
+2. The compiled `.class` file is placed inside the corresponding package folder.

 ### **🔹 Using a User-Defined Package in Another Class**

 To use a package in another file, you must **import** it.